Where Are They Now?

 Mary is also seeking ordination in the Presbyterian Church (USA).

-Mary tells us that, given her interest in complicity and systemic injustice, she was especially delighted to join the 2017 FASPE Seminary cohort's fellowship in Germany and Poland.
+Mary tells us that, given her interest in complicity and systemic injustice, she was especially delighted to join the 2017 FASPE Clergy cohort's fellowship in Germany and Poland.
 “It was an honor to think alongside other brilliant minds about the perverted ethics of the Nazi regime and the failure of the public–and, in particular, clergy and other professionals–to curtail that monstrous movement,” she shared.
 Mary reports that she “has used the concepts she explored alongside her FASPE cohort in her research, teaching, and preaching repeatedly in the years since her fellowship.”

 Isaac Todd